unChaz/sci-fi-5e/srd/classes/brute.md

 While raging, you gain the following benefits if you aren’t wearing heavy armor:

 * You have advantage on Strength checks and Strength saving throws.
-* When you make a melee weapon attack using Strength, you gain a bonus to the damage roll that increases as you gain levels as a barbarian, as shown in the Rage Damage column of the Barbarian table.
+* When you make a melee weapon attack using Strength, you gain a bonus to the damage roll that increases as you gain levels as a brute, as shown in the Rage Damage column of the Brute table.
 * You have resistance to bludgeoning, piercing, and slashing damage.

 If you are able to cast tek skills, you can’t cast them or concentrate on them while raging.
 ```
 ```

 Your rage lasts for 1 minute.
 It ends early if you are knocked unconscious or if your turn ends and you haven’t attacked a hostile creature since your last turn or taken damage since then.
 You can also end your rage on your turn as a bonus action.

-Once you have raged the number of times shown for your barbarian level in the Rages column of the Barbarian table, you must finish a long rest before you can rage again.
+Once you have raged the number of times shown for your brute level in the Rages column of the Brute table, you must finish a long rest before you can rage again.

 #### Unarmored Defense